 So we can view file and open KinectCam.csproj file in Visual Studio 2012.

 And you can see that only things you need is fix project because it is not working.
 First you need change project type to .net 2.0.

 I received yesterday Just Code too, so now I have a chance to see what this tool find.
-I see on left bottom corner that I have 7 errors in 2 files.
+In the bottom left corner, I see 7 errors in 2 files.
 Let’s checks what is wrong?

 So let’s fix them all.
-First was easy _pvi variables was created two times for a different types.
-So I just change its name to _pvi2 and change it also on 3 times in 4 lines below.
-The same for next two bugs.
-Now we have two bugs with HRESULT, we cannot cast.
-But we can create new instance of HRESULT.
-So we can return new HRESULT(-2147023728) on first error and on second error with HRESULT something similar but with different number of the result.
-And that is it for next bug too.
+The first easy _pvi variables were created two times for different types.
+So I changed its name to _pvi2 3 times in the 4 lines below.
+The same for the next two bugs.
+Now we have two bugs with HRESULT; we cannot cast.
+But we can create a new instance of HRESULT.
+So we can return a new HRESULT(-2147023728) on the first error and on a second error with HRESULT something similar but with a different result number.
+And that is it for the next bug too.
 Last two bugs with Label2 I left for you.
 You also should feel like a hacker, right? :).
-The tip is, move the label to the correct accessible scope :P. I can almost rebuild project.
-But when I try it reminds me that I should allow use unsafe code.
+The tip is to move the label to the correct accessible scope :P. I can almost rebuild project.
+But when I try, it reminds me that I should use unsafe code.
 So I did that.

 So basically that is the way Just Decompile works.
 But there is one more thing :).
-You can find KinectSensor in KinectHelper.cs file, for example in InitializeSensor method.
+For example, you can find KinectSensor in KinectHelper.cs file in the InitializeSensor method.
 And with Just Code you can JUST CODE->Navigate->Go to Definition… :).
 And you can also not only see but debug external assembly as well.
-I hope you also like today described productivity tools.
+I hope you also like today’s described productivity tools.
 Enjoy :).